 Most customers come into the service with a Secure Score of around 20-30%.
 Within three to six months, we’d expect to see their level of risk dramatically reduce and a Secure Score improve to 80%+.

-Once you’ve reached that point, you can drop your security posture reporting from monthly to bi-monthly or quarterly, with the peace of mind of knowing you have visibility and an ongoing assessment of security vulnerabilities.
+Once you’ve reached that point, you have the peace of mind of knowing you have visibility and an ongoing assessment of security vulnerabilities.

 Regular review and optimisation = strong security posture